CTS and the CARES Act Year 3

 339 students (approximately 85%) are enrolled in degree programs and are or could be eligible to participate in the Federal student financial aid programs under Section 484 of the Higher Education Act of 1965.

 Update to Student Portion:

 CTS received from HEERF II and III $38,226.
-As of March 31, eighteen awards have been made, and the rest of these funds will be awarded within the required timeframe
+As of March 31, twenty-two awards have been made, and the rest of these funds will be awarded within the required timeframe